Online education: The foundations of online teaching Quiz Answers

 • Developing and defending an argument

-• Post, reflect and summarize
+• Post, reflect, and summarize

-• Mutual invitation online discussion
+• Mutual invitation to online discussion

 • Online scavenger hunt